SKuipers/gibbon-docs/administration/backing-up-your-system.md

   Backing up the files in your Gibbon installation, ideally the full installation, but at the very least the `/uploads` and `/archive` directories, ensures that any files uploaded by users are not lost.
 This is generally achieved through a daily VM snapshot.

 ::: tip Backup Recommendation
-Ideally, your backup process should be **automated and scheduled** to occur at regular frequencies, with periodic check-ups to ensure backups are working as expected.
+Your backup process should be **automated and scheduled** to occur at regular frequencies, with periodic check-ups to ensure backups are working as expected.
 You should also aim to include an **offsite backup** where at least one copy of your installation is stored in a separate physical location.
 :::

 ## Shell Script

-Another recommendation is to use a shell script ([example here](/img/admin/getting-started/script_backup1.sh) for Linux servers) to copy all important files and database data to an external drive, which should be r<u>otated to maintain online and offline copies</u> of your data.
+One option is to use a shell script ([example here](/img/admin/getting-started/script_backup1.sh) for Linux servers) to copy all important files and database data to an external drive, which should be r<u>otated to maintain online and offline copies</u> of your data.
 On Linux servers, you can use cron to schedule the script to run on a regular basis (e.g. every night at 01:00):

 ```sh
 0 1 * * * cd /home/user/ ; script_backup.sh